I'm a curious person. I read a lot, I like to explore, and love to figure out to make things.

 'Who the fuck is my DND character?' is an engine that randomly generates characters for role playing gamers.

-It started as a coding project to learn a little more about the .json programming language, refresh my front end skills and improve my responsive design.
+It started as a coding project to learn a little more about .json, refresh my front end skills and improve my responsive design.

 Liked and shared tens of thousands of times - the quality of the results are what made the project a success - using a variable set of attributes that players need to use and then plugging in hundreds of creative variables for personalities, locations and backgrounds to create millions of unique characters.
 I hit the right tone to make the site both funny and useful to players as a starting point with the results being easily sharable.

-While at Essence alongside my client work I also produced work for the company itself.
+Alongside my client work at Essence I also produced work for the company itself.
 A lot of this was internal facing consisting of interviews, presentations and live streaming of company announcements securely to the global offices.